 Understand Requirements for Reimbursement:

-- Teachers are required to present simple pre- and post-field trip activities in the classroom.
+Teachers are required to present fun, educational pre- and post-field trip activities in the classroom.
 Templates are available here, or you may use ones provided by the field trip location.

-- After the trip, submit the dates that pre-and post-field trip activities were complete, along with the bus invoice.
+After the trip, simply submit the dates that pre-and post-field trip activities were complete, along with the bus invoice.

 Instructions for Booking a Trip:

 Locate the Google Map at the map at the top, right side of this webpage.
 Place your mouse cursor over the box in the upper right corner of the map, and click the words “View Larger Map”

 Once opened, expand the map further using the “+” and “-“ buttons on the bottom left corner of the map.